Quantipy/quantipy3/README.md

 # Quantipy

-### Quantipy for Python 3
-This repository is a port of [Quantipy](https://www.github.com/quantipy/quantipy) from Python 2.x to Python 3.
-The tests are not all working, but it can be imported and used for basic exploration such as Dataset.crosstab().

 ### Python for people data
 Quantipy is an open-source data processing, analysis and reporting software project that builds on the excellent pandas and numpy libraries.
 Aimed at people data, Quantipy offers support for native handling of special data types like multiple choice variables, statistical analysis using case or observation weights, DataFrame metadata and pretty data exports.

+### Quantipy for Python 3
+This repository is a port of [Quantipy](https://www.github.com/quantipy/quantipy) from Python 2.x to Python 3.

+Below is a list of the tests that are passing, and those that are not.

+When adding features to classes such as DataSet, the test suite for DataSet can be run with the command

+python3 -m unittest tests.test_dataset

+#### Feature support in python3 version
+- :heavy_check_mark: DataSet
+- :heavy_check_mark: RIM
+- :heavy_check_mark: Recode
+- :heavy_check_mark: Merging
+- :heavy_check_mark: Logic Views
+- :heavy_check_mark: Test Link
+- :heavy_check_mark: Complex Logic
+- :heavy_check_mark: Excel
+- :heavy_check_mark: IO Dimensions

+#### Tests that are not passing
+- :heavy_multiplication_x: Batch
+- :heavy_multiplication_x: Chain
+- :heavy_multiplication_x: Cluster
+- :heavy_multiplication_x: Banked Chains
+- :heavy_multiplication_x: Rules
+- :heavy_multiplication_x: Stack
+- :heavy_multiplication_x: View Manager
+- :heavy_multiplication_x: View Mapper
+- :heavy_multiplication_x: View Maps

 ### Key features
   - Reads plain .csv, converts from Dimensions, SPSS, Decipher, or Ascribe